 You can also just follow the progress of the awardees and learn about future rounds of Weaver Awards.

-If you have questions about the Awards, want to become a community outreach partner, or have any problems using this website, let us know.
-And if you want to learn more about Weavers across the US, visit weareweavers.org.
+If you have questions about the Awards, want to support the Awards next year, or have any problems using this website, let us know.
+If you want to learn more about weavers across the US, visit weareweavers.org.